-On August 6, 2010, the state of Louisiana submitted a proposal to the Centers for Medicare and Medicaid Services (CMS) for a Medicaid Section 1115 demonstration waiver for the continued funding of the PCASG provider organizations, achieve a reduction in discretionary Disproportionate Share Hospital (DSH) funding, and increase support for primary care medical homes (PCMH).
+On August 6, 2010, the state of Louisiana submitted a proposal to the Centers for Medicare and Medicaid Services (CMS) for a Medicaid Section 1115 demonstration waiver for the continued funding of various clinics currently funded by the PCASG.
+The state proposed to reduce discretionary Disproportionate Share Hospital (DSH) funding and increase support for primary care medical homes (PCMH).
 CMS approved the Greater New Orleans Community Health Connection (GNOCHC) 1115 demonstration effective October 1, 2010 through December 31, 2013.
 The demonstration waiver's funding approach would permit DHH to use up to \$30 million (total computable) in demonstration years (DY) 1, 2, and 3 and \$7.5 million (total computable) in DY 4 for specified PCMH providers.
 To maintain budget neutrality, the state would ensure that these amounts, when added to DSH payments, would not exceed the DSH allotment calculated in accordance with section 1923 of the Social Security Act.
 In September 2013, CMS approved a 12-month extension of the demonstration to December 31, 2014.
 In addition to extending the GNOCHC program, CMS approved changes to the eligibility criteria and reimbursement methodology.
 The income eligibility guidelines decreased from 200% to 100% of the Federal Poverty Level (FPL) and targeted and incentive payments to providers (reimbursement for Shared Services expenditures, payments for those clinics who are on the path to attain National Center for Quality Assurance Patient-Centered Medical Home recognition, and infrastructure investment awards) ended.
 In addition, the year-end adjustment for supplemental encounter rate payments ended.
 Encounter rates for primary care reduced as well.
 To compensate for the extension, CMS approved an increase to the expenditures permitted under the budget neutrality limit for 2014.
-On November 25, 2014, CMS approved a two-year renewal of the demonstration waiver to December 31, 2016 and the removal of the requirement to be uninsured for six months as a condition of eligibility.

-LOUISIANA MEDICAID PROGRAMISSUED:02/06/15REPLACED:10/01/14CHAPTER 47:GREATER NEW ORLEANSCOMMUNITYCONNECTIONSECTION 47.0:OVERVIEWPAGE(S) 2
+LOUISIANA MEDICAID PROGRAM ISSUED: 10/01/14 REPLACED: 09/01/11

+CHAPTER 47: GREATER NEW ORLEANS COMMUNITY HEALTH CONNECTION

+SECTION 47.0: OVERVIEW PAGE(S) 2

 The GNOCHC demonstration covers residents of the Greater New Orleans area, comprised of Orleans, Jefferson, St. Bernard and Plaquemines parishes.
 It is one of the largest population centers in the state.
 It is home to over 800,000 individuals and represents roughly 20 percent of the state's population.
-According to the 2012 U.S. Census Bureau's American Community Survey estimate for this area, nearly 20 percent of individuals aged 18-64 had incomes below poverty and 53 percent of the unemployed were uninsured.
-The Louisiana Health Insurance Survey shows 124,904 individuals living in the GNOCHC service area have incomes below 100 percent of the federal poverty level (FPL) and uninsured rates are highest for adults at this income level.
+According to the 2012 U.S. Census Bureau's American Community Survey estimate for this area, nearly 20 percent of individuals aged 18-64 had incomes below poverty.
+The Louisiana Health Insurance Survey shows 124,904 individuals living in the New Orleans area have incomes below 100 percent of the federal poverty level (FPL) and uninsured rates are highest for adults at this income level.
 Almost a decade after Hurricane Katrina, the Greater New Orleans area continues to be significantly impacted.